ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 If you power off the Gleisbox, there is no longer an active CAN bus.
 The program handles this, but may not be able to successfully sync with the CAN bus after the Gleisbox powers up again.
 If this turns out to be a problem, press the `BOOT SEL` button on the RPP to restart.
+Or, cycle the power by unplugging it and plugging it back in.